Timeline to College

 By the eleventh grade, students are deep within their college counseling process.

 Tabor’s partnership with Method Test Prep allows us to offer a self-paced standardized test preparation program that students can use at times that work for them, accommodating their busy schedules.
-Method is a nationally-recognized leader in the industry and offers a self-paced, online program accessible to students on any internet-connected computer, tablet, or phone.
+Method is a nationally recognized leader in the industry and offers a self-paced, online program accessible to students on any internet-connected computer, tablet, or phone.
 A time-tested proven tool for student success, the self-paced program provides an easy-to-follow checklist that will build student confidence and competence on the material covered by the ACT and SAT.

 September/October